 Solar 'PV' System: 10 AWG

-In most cases, 10 AWG [Amazon] wire is the ideal size to build a solar system in a camper van.
+In most cases, 10 AWG wire is the ideal size to build a solar system in a camper van.
 This includes wiring the solar panels to the charge controller and then from the controller to the bus bars.

 However, the exact size of the solar wires depends on the total size of your solar array and how the panels are connected (series vs. parallel).
 That’s why we recommend reading our solar wire size guide for a complete wire size breakdown so that you get the wiring size right.